Solar Panel Warranty & Cleaning: What You Need to Know

 Why thermal inspections protect your warranty too

 Most panel warranties have a clock — claim windows that close at 10 or 12 years.
-A FLIR thermal inspection catches failing panels while they're still under warranty.
+An infrared thermal inspection catches failing panels while they're still under warranty.
 Without it, you'll discover the failure after the warranty has expired and pay out of pocket.